 At Mississippi State University, the program leading to the Bachelor of Science in Civil Engineering is accredited by the Engineering Accreditation Commission of ABET, www.abet.org.
 The Program Educational Objectives and the Student Outcomes for this program are presented below.

-The mission of the Department of Civil and Environmental Engineering is to proactively utilize teaching, research, and service to educate baccalaureate, masters, and doctoral students so they can become competent, dynamic, and ethical engineers of the future.
+The mission of the Richard A. Rula School of Civil and Environmental Engineering is to proactively utilize teaching, research, and service to educate baccalaureate, masters, and doctoral students so they can become competent, dynamic, and ethical engineers.

 To complement the classroom experience, our students are encouraged to reinforce instruction by participating in cooperative education programs, assisting faculty with research, or becoming involved in professional societies.
 Students are expected to develop an appreciation for life-long learning and pursue professional engineering licensure.
 The ultimate goal is to prepare our students to be future leaders who will positively impact their profession and society.